Explore our frequently asked questions and answers about Hospice.

 The hospice team will meet with you and your family/caregivers and listen to understand how to best serve you.

-Hospice care helps patients and families by providing a variety of services, including regular visits, consultants, pain management, emotional and spiritual support, education and guidance.
+Hospice care helps patients and families by providing a variety of services, including regular visits, pain management, emotional and spiritual support, education and guidance.

 In a service-based setting, hospice provides support to patients, families and care center staff.
 This support includes much of the same attention afforded to patients at home and is coordinated with the standard care provided by the care center.